nican0r/elasticswap-recon/ElasticSwapMath.md

   (Note: NOn zero alphaDecay and Omega is no longer equal to Sigma)
 ----------------------------------------------------------------------------------------------------------------
 Now a another participant (Swapper #2) comes along and wants to swap 10000 base tokens for quoteTokens.
-Swapper #2 recieves deltaX quoteTokens, where: deltaY = 10000
+Swapper #2 receives deltaX quoteTokens, where: deltaY = 10000
   X' = K / (Y + deltaY - (deltaY*liquidityFee))
   (Assuming liquidity fee is 30 Basis points)